Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Future work

-We demonstrated that on problems constrained by differential equations, our proposed deep importance sampling is able to compute hitherto unattainable estimates of rare event probabilities for complex, high-dimensional posterior densities with $d > 20$.
-The approximation power of deep importance sampling can be further extended to problems with very high-dimensional parameters, e.g., $d> 10^3$, by combing it with gradient-based dimension reduction methods \cite[][]{DimRedu:CDW_2014,cui2014likelihood,cui2021unified,zahm2018certified}.
-Although deep importance sampling demonstrates a good statistical efficiency in terms of the effective sample size per function evaluation in our numerical experiments, the failure function can be computationally costly to evaluate due to the numerical solvers of the differential equations.
+Although deep importance sampling demonstrates good statistical efficiency in terms of the effective sample size per function evaluation in our numerical experiments, the failure function can be computationally costly to evaluate due to the use of numerical solvers for the differential equations.
 This may prevent a reliable estimation of the failure probability with a limited computational budget.
-To address this bottleneck, our method can also be combined with either the multilevel Monte Carlo estimator \cite[][]{elfverson2016multilevel,scheichl-qmc-bayes-2017,wagner2020multilevel}, or the multifidelity framework \cite[][]{peherstorfer2016multifidelity,peherstorfer2018multifidelity} in future research.
+To address this bottleneck, one can use surrogate modeling techniques---for example, those based on polynomial chaos \cite{babuvska2007stochastic,cohen2010convergence,SuMo:XiuKar_2002,SuMo:MarNa_2009,schwab2012sparse,yan2019adaptive}, reduced order models \cite{ROM:BWG_2008_2,IP:ChenSch_2015,cohen2022nonlinear,ROM:CMW_2014,ROM:CMW_2016,ROM:GFWG_2008,ROM:LWG_2010,wan2020coupling}, and neural networks \cite{li2020fourier,lu2021learning,tripathy2018deep,zhou2020adaptive,zhu2019physics}---to replace the forward model, so that the training of the Rosenblatt transport can be accelerated.
+Furthermore, our method can also be combined with either the multilevel Monte Carlo estimator \cite{elfverson2016multilevel,scheichl-qmc-bayes-2017,wagner2020multilevel} or used in a multi-fidelity framework \cite{peherstorfer2016multifidelity,peherstorfer2018multifidelity} to achieve further variance reduction.

-\paragraph{Acknowledgement} SD is thankful for the support from the Engineering and Physical Sciences Research Council New Investigator Award EP/T031255/1.